 University Affiliated Research Center

-GDNP UARC completed $18.8M in research, development, testing and evaluation (RDT&E) in FY21 exceeding FY20’s $858K.
-The GDNP UARC continues toward our goal of providing relevant and responsive science, technology, engineering, and math (STEM) education and RDT&E to the DoD, and other national and international non-proliferation efforts.
-The GDNP UARC remains focused on supporting DoD STEM education efforts and providing short-, medium-and long-term solutions for nuclear proliferation concerns and challenges that our nation faces.
+The GDNP UARC funding for CY2022 was roughly $22M, a slight increase from CY2021’s $18.8M.
+Numerous option years are expected to be funded, which if fully funded, will bring the 5-year indefinite delivery, indefinite quantity (IDIQ) total award to $104M in CY2023.
+The GDNP UARC continues toward our goal of providing relevant and responsive support to the Department of Defense (DoD) science, technology, engineering, and mathematical (STEM) education efforts and research, development, testing, and evaluation (RDT&E), for critical technology areas, to the DoD, and other national and international non-proliferation efforts.
+The GDNP UARC remains focused on supporting DoD STEM education efforts and providing solutions for nuclear proliferation concerns and challenges that our nation faces.

 DISTRIBUTION STATEMENT: Approved for public release; Distribution is unlimited